 ‘Set and Forget Forex Trading’ is as simple as its name implies; you simply “set” the trade up and then “forget” about it for a period of time.
 This has two major benefits: it makes it far easier to stay emotionally disciplined and it also allows you to go about your life as you normally would, because you will not be spending hours in front of your computer over-analyzing the markets…

-Often, aspiring Forex traders become lost in a web of confusion with the amount of data that the various financial media outlets plaster all over the internet and television.
+Often, aspiring Forex traders that want to start read the plus500 review and get engaged with the amount of data that the various financial media outlets like https://www.ft.com/ plaster all over the internet and television.
 It is extremely easy to experience “analysis paralysis” while trying to trade forex or any market for that matter.
 There are so many competing ideas and trading methods along with more fundamental data coming out every day than you could ever hope to digest, it can be overwhelming to even try and make sense of it all and develop a forex trading plan based off this amount of information.
 One of the biggest psychological mistakes that almost every aspiring trader makes on their journey to success is firmly believing that the amount of economic data analyzed and (or) having a technically complicated or expensive trading method will help them profit in the market.
 In reality, as most professional traders will attest to, these factors usually have the opposite effect on trading profits, at least after certain point.
 This essentially means that once you do a certain amount of analyzing market data, any further time spent analyzing this data is likely to have a negative effect on your trading; it causes you to lose money.

 Why it’s Counter Productive to Analyze too Much Market Data